7 Goals to Accomplish When You Retire

 - Pension Income – if you are fortunate enough to have a pension, start calculating what that pension will look like and take the final steps to maximize your benefits.

 - Qualified Retirement Accounts – your 401(k), Thrift Savings Plan (TSP), or other retirement account will now be converted into a stream of income.
 The type of retirement account matters too.
-You may need to start utilizing tax strategies like Roth Conversions to avoid taxes and RMDs.
+You may need to start using tax strategies such as Roth Conversions to avoid taxes and RMDs.

 - Passive Income – if you have an ownership stake in a business, receive royalties, or rental income, these should be factored in as well.

-- Social Security – don’t forget to include Social Security in your calculations too.
-You’ll want to start considering what your strategy for Social Security will be before it’s time to begin.
+- Social Security – don’t forget to include Social Security in your calculations.
+You’ll want to start considering your Social Security strategy before it’s time to begin.
 You DO NOT want to make this decision on your first visit to the Social Security office.

 Retirement Goals